bubonic/TGC.bundle/TGC.bundle/README.md

 # BROKEN

-This PLEX agent is no broken and requires an entire rewrite.
+This PLEX agent is now broken and requires an entire rewrite.
 Anyone willing to take this on should probably look towards Selenium WebDriver to fix it.
 It's possible I may find time to get this up and running in the future, but as it stands it is now a broken agent. :*(

 # Requirements